Get Diagnosed to Treat Your Symptoms of Thyroid Problems

 Since thyroid symptoms are so overlapped with other conditions, you cannot self-diagnose by symptoms; you need to test.

 A thyroid function test is easy to access.
 It’s a simple blood panel that can be drawn at any lab.
 Nowadays, there are many companies that offer options to order a test online yourself.
-One of my favorites is Your Lab Work, which you can check out here.
+One of my favorites is from Life Extension, which you can check out here.

 Why would I bring this up and not just say, “go see your doctor”?
 Most doctors are not trained to look at your thyroid problems from the vantage point of best function.